raff-run/VaganteModLoader/README.md

 * I'm pretty sure that the game doesn't react well to having any images redimensioned (not sprites, the .png that contains them).
 * Modded sounds probably have to have the same length than the original sound, too, but I never tested that.
 Sounds that are bigger than usual maybe won't be fully played.

+# Contributing

+If you want to update the ModLoader, create an issue describing what the problem is, fork the repository, then create a pull request after you're done.

+If you don't know how programming but still want to help, just create an issue and I'll try to look into it when I have free time.

 # Credits
 I use and bundle Anybox with this ModLoader.
 Anybox is a Powershell Module developed by @dm3ll3n (https://github.com/dm3ll3n/AnyBox) that I use to make these popups with custom buttons.